 - deal with queries, problems and complaints from guests

-- record and report accidents, dealing with accidents and emotional upsets
+- record, report and deal with accidents, and help with emotional upsets

 - purchase, check, maintain and prepare equipment

 - deal with the financial management of the centre, such as paying salaries, costing and invoicing for courses

 - oversee catering, housekeeping and accommodation services